ndl-ntu/ndl-ntu.github.io/contact.md

 ---

 {% include notification.html
+message=" Important info for prospective students

-message="NTU application course of current semester (Year 22-23 Semester 1) is closed.
-Please refer to this page later for updates or contact us for more information." dismissable="true" %}
+NTU application course of current semester (Year 22-23 Semester 1) is closed.

+Please refer to this page later for updates or contact us for more information."

+dismissable="true" %}
 {% include notification.html
+message="Important info for research staff candidates

-message="For research staff candidates, please contact us for more information." dismissable="true" %}
+Please contact us for more information."

+dismissable="true" %}

 ### Prospective students